astronomer/docs/astro/ci-cd-templates/gitlab.md

 1. Set the following [environment variables](https://docs.gitlab.com/ee/ci/variables/#for-a-project) in your GitLab project:

     - `ASTRO_API_TOKEN`: The value for your Workspace or Organization API token.
     - `DEPLOYMENT_ID`: The ID of your Astro Deployment.
-You can copy this **ID** from your Deployment's home page in the Cloud UI.
+You can copy the **ID** from your Deployment's page in the Cloud UI.

     Astronomer recommends that you always [mask](https://docs.gitlab.com/ee/ci/variables/#mask-a-cicd-variable) your API token to prevent it from being accessible in plain text.
 You can also set the API token as an [external secret](https://docs.gitlab.com/ee/ci/secrets/index.html) for an extra layer of security.